 We’re a tight-knit community that’s accepting and inviting.
 We’re socially responsible and active, and don’t hesitate to stand up and speak out for what’s just and right.
 Pride and belonging are important at Lynchburg.
 Everyone has a niche, a club, a team, or a group of friends, but when it comes down to it, we’re all Hornets.

 We have a long history of athletic excellence — more than 100 years, nearly 200 conference titles, and more than 240 All-Americans.
 In 2014, our women’s soccer team won the NCAA Division III championship — the first team national championship in the history of the institution.

-Our intercollegiate athletic program includes 21 teams (10 men’s and 11 women’s) in NCAA Division III and the Old Dominion Athletic Conference (ODAC).
-Our equestrian team competes in the Intercollegiate Horse Show Association, in addition to the ODAC.
+Our intercollegiate athletic program includes 25 teams (12 men’s and 13 women’s) in NCAA Division III and the Old Dominion Athletic Conference (ODAC).
+Our equestrian team competes in the Intercollegiate Horse Shows Association and the National Collegiate Equestrian Association (winning a title in 2022), in addition to the ODAC.

 Lynchburg students can also play a variety of intramural and club sports.